 Student and Academic Visas

 Student visas are issued to foreign nationals who want to pursue their studies in Chile and require enrollment or acceptance in a Chilean educational institution before travel.
 International students whose period of study in Chile is less than 90 days do not require a student visa and can enter as a tourist.
-The student visa request is taking approximately 2 months to complete.
+The student visa request typically takes approximately 2 months to complete.
 Student visas are issued for the duration of the course of study and can be extended as necessary.

 Transit and Special Categories